Hearty chickpeas and black beans with sweet corn and black olives make this protein-packed chickpea crostini recipe super flavorful!

 When you think of crostini, you might picture some tomato-cheese-bread situation, but crostini is actually anything tasty piled onto slices of toasty bread.
 You pile this chickpea crostini recipe with protein-packed chickpea salad for a deliciously filling appetizer.

-Making this vegan crostini appetizer could not be simpler.
+Making this crostini appetizer could not be simpler.
 Just toss the bean mixture together, spoon it over toasted pieces of baguette, and serve.

 The chickpea salad is super tasty, with plenty of fresh lime juice, cumin, and chili powder in the mix.
-If crostini isn’t your think, it would be great spooned over greens or stuffed into a pita for a quick lunch!
+If crostini isn’t your thing, it would be great spooned over greens or stuffed into a pita for a quick lunch!

 What I love most about this recipe is how easy it is to make.
 The beans, corn, and olive all come from cans, so there’s not a ton of chopping or cooking to do.

 This vegan crostini recipe comes from my friend, Ginny McMeans’s, newest cookbook: The High-Protein Vegan.
 The book is packed with protein-rich recipes that all answer the ubiquitous question that everyone loves to ask a vegan.